Rose Dieng-Kuntz: Career

+When interviewed in January 2005 by Pierre Le Hir of Le Monde, Dieng-Kuntz confided that she was telling her life story "to show how a Black woman can thrive in scientific research as a welcome immigrant to France, and that there she can assume responsibilities and pass her passion on to young people, especially young women".

+Death and commemoration

 She died in 2008 after a long illness.
 Her death received national media coverage.
 France's Minister of Higher Education and Research, Valérie Pécresse, expressed sadness, and released a statement announcing the death of Rose Dieng Kuntz: "France and the world of science have just lost a visionary mind and an immense talent".

-Her last research focused on knowledge management and the semantic Web.
-She was active in reaching out to students, and female students in particular, about her passion for science.
-In her words: